-Motor Vehicle Accident Lawyer Philadelphia Pennsylvania
+Motor Vehicle Accident Lawyer Philadelphia

 Car Crashes and Pennsylvania Law

-When people drive, they must obey traffic safety rules and exercise caution so that they do not harm themselves or others.
+When people drive, they must follow traffic laws and exercise caution so that they do not harm themselves or others.
 Unfortunately, many people choose to disobey traffic laws or engage in reckless driving behaviors, such as: talking on cell phones, speeding, talking to other passengers, ignoring traffic lights, or even driving too slow.
 These driving behaviors tend to seem harmless to most people until they are involved in a severe motor vehicle accident that places their lives and the lives of others at risk.

-If more than one party involved in the accident is at fault, liability may be distributed among the negligent parties according to percentage of fault.
-This is called comparative negligence.
-In addition, collisions may be caused by the conduct of third parties.
+Collisions may be caused by the conduct of third parties.
 For example, a plaintiff is injured in an automobile collision.
 The collision occurred because the defendant allegedly failed to stop at a stop sign.
 Further investigation, however, reveals that the intersection was poorly designed and the stop sign was broken and not visible.
 In such a case, the cause of the mishap could be attributed to not only the defendant driver, but also the municipality that maintained the intersection, the engineers who designed the intersection, or the manufacturer of the stop sign.